← Back to Stories

 Key details reported by multiple sources:

-• Peter Dutton was appointed to the board of the Queensland Investment Corporation (QIC) by the LNP-run state government on April 10, 2026.
+• Peter Dutton was appointed to the board of the Queensland Investment Corporation (QIC) by the LNP government on April 10, 2026.

-• Former Labor MP Michael Choi was also appointed to the QIC board alongside Dutton.
+• Former Queensland Labor assistant minister Michael Choi was also appointed to the QIC board alongside Dutton.

-• The appointments aim to focus on investment in Queensland’s defence and critical minerals industries.
+• The appointments aim to focus on investment in Queensland’s defence and critical minerals industries, with Queensland hosting 51 of the world’s most sought-after critical minerals.

-• Dutton lost his federal seat of Dickson in the 2025 federal election to Labor’s Ali France.
+• Dutton lost his federal seat of Dickson in the 2025 federal election, ending his 15-year tenure.

 Points of Difference